Women may have a greenish yellow, frothy, fishy-smelling vaginal discharge with irritation and soreness in the genital area.

-Tests for other STIs are usually also done because many people with trichomoniasis also have gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more or a chlamydial infection Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+Tests for other STIs are usually also done because people with trichomoniasis may also have gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more or a chlamydia Chlamydia and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
 These bacteria can also infect... read more .

 Treatment of Trichomoniasis

 Simultaneous treatment of sex partners

 Women are usually treated with a seven-day course of antibiotics, either metronidazole or tinidazole.
 Men may be treated with a single dose.
 Their sex partners must be treated simultaneously or women may be reinfected.
 Sometimes, if a woman's partner is unlikely to return for follow-up, the woman is given medications or a prescription to deliver to her sex partner (called expedited partner therapy Sex partners ).